Step In To Your Medicine:

 Why is this so needed?

-There are a lot of women working in helping professions who entered this work because of their talent or calling.
+We often care for others- and care about the opinions of others- by necessity.
+But some of us do work in our profession or community because of a talent or calling.
 If this is you, we believe you had that talent or calling for a reason.
-Something deep in you has a purpose in this work- or is trying to find one.
+Something deep in you has a purpose - or is trying to find one.

-But in our current health care delivery system, in can become easy to lose sight of the magic and gravity of our roles as healers.
+In our current society, it can become easy to lose sight of the magic and gravity of the role of a healer, the community builder, the artist....
 Perhaps long ago, we would have been the village medicine women.
-But not being born in a world that contains such a role, we become therapists or medical providers.
+But being born in a world that doesn't contain such a role, we become therapists, sponsors, or medical providers, advocates- or the person who gathers others together, tells stories, or creates support systems.

 Many of us, juggling work and life responsibilities, struggle with burnout, lack of meaning, and frustration, finding ourselves drained by our work rather than restored by it.

-Can our calling as healers also nourish us?
+Can our calling into our work also nourish us?

 April 27- May 2, 2026